Book Summary: SuperFreakonomics by Steven D. Levitt and Stephen J. Dubner

 In the fifth chapter, the authors examine the impact of technology on transportation.
 They argue that technology has had a significant impact on transportation, and that the rise of the automobile has led to a decrease in the number of people using public transportation.
 The authors also explore the idea that the rise of the automobile may have had a negative impact on the environment, as it has led to an increase in pollution and greenhouse gas emissions.

-See also Book Summary: Effective HR Communication by Debra Corey
+See also Book Summary: The Undercover Economist by Tim Harford

 Conclusion